The Festival's

 2020

-F.M.
-Dostoevsky’s works explore profound philosophical and moral questions related to human nature, suffering, faith, free will, and responsibility.
-His novels often delve into the inner worlds of characters, their struggles with temptation, and the consequences of their actions.
+The works of Feodor Dostoevsky touch upon deep philosophical and moral issues related to human nature, suffering, faith, free will and responsibility.
+His novels often explore the inner world of his characters, their struggle with temptations, as well as the consequences of their actions.

 5.